aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ### Creating and manipulating groups

-Lets make a new group:
+Let's make a new group:

 ```{code-block} console
 $ verdi group create a_group
 Success: Group created with PK = 8 and name 'a_group'
 ```

-If you want to change the name of the group at any time try:
+You can change the name of a group using the `verdi group relabel` command:

 ```{code-block} console
 $ verdi group relabel a_group my_group
 Success: Label changed to my_group
 ```

-Now you can add one or more nodes to it by listing any number of node PKs:
+Add one or more nodes to your new group using node PKs from the `tutorial_pbesol` group we inspected earlier:

 ```{code-block} console
 $ verdi group add-nodes -G my_group 380 1273
 Do you really want to add 2 nodes to Group<my_group>? [y/N]: y
 ```

-You can also copy the nodes from an existing group to another group:
+You can also copy *all* nodes from an existing group to another group using:

 ```{code-block} console
 $ verdi group copy tutorial_pbesol my_group